4d/docs/website/translated_docs/es/Project/compiler.md

 Only the necessary compiler methods (i.e., those for which items already exist in the project) are generated.

 The information area indicates any errors found during method creation or updating.
-Double-clicking on an error line causes the method and line concerned to be displayed in the Method editor.
+Double-clicking on an error line causes the method and line concerned to be displayed in the Code Editor.

 ### Eliminar el código de compilación